The front door is under the overhanging portion of the house on the left.

 I missed a turn, arrived late to Glenmont, and missed my tour.
 Can I take the next tour?

-No. Due to scheduling concerns, we cannot place additional people on subsequent tours or guarantee anything to make up for a missed tour.
-We encourage people to come to the Laboratory Complex one hour before their tour, leave for Glenmont about thirty minutes before the tour, and arrive at the estate with fifteen minutes to spare.
+Due to safety and scheduling concerns, we cannot guarantee anything to make up for a missed tour.
+We encourage people to come to the Laboratory Complex as early as possible, leave for Glenmont about thirty minutes before the tour, and arrive at the estate with fifteen minutes to spare.

 What do I need to take a tour of Glenmont?

-Tour tickets, entry fees, Grounds Pass, and be at the front door, in that order.
+Entry fees, Grounds Pass, tour tickets, and be at the front door, in that order.

-2. Go to Thomas Edison NHP Laboratory Complex Visitor Center on the day of the tour to pay entry fees (or present a valid pass) for everyone in your group, except children.
-Entry fees do not include advance tour tickets, which you reserve online.
+Go to Thomas Edison NHP Laboratory Complex Visitor Center on the day of the tour to pay entry fees (or present a valid pass) for everyone in your group, except children.
+Entry fees do not guarantee you will receive a house tour, but they are required to grant you access to the grounds where the tour takes place.

-3. Tell park staff you are going on a tour of Glenmont, and they will verify your ticket and give you a Grounds Pass to get into Llewellyn Park.
+Tell park staff you wish to go on a tour of the Glenmont mansion.
+You will first receive a Grounds Pass to get into Llewellyn Park.
 Glenmont is inside Llewellyn Park, and you cannot get to Glenmont without a Grounds Pass, whether by foot, bike, or car.
-A Grounds Pass is not the same as a tour ticket, which must be reserved in advance.
+A Grounds Pass is not the same as a tour ticket, and park staff will not accept a Grounds Pass alone as a house tour ticket.

-Tour ticket, entry fee, Grounds Pass, front door.
+Entry fee, Grounds Pass, tour ticket, front door.

 May I take pictures in Glenmont?